 If you see this after your page is loaded completely, leafletJS files are missing.

 Location of Huanglong Valley

 In the eastern part of Qinghai–Tibet plateau are found more than a dozen impressive travertine formations (2).
 By far the best known is the unusual and beautiful Huanglong Valley.

 This area is gorgeous and comparatively pristine.
-The tall mountains are covered with eternal snow and in the dense forests live such rare animals as the giant panda as well as hundreds of rare and unique species of plants.
+The tall mountains are covered with eternal snow and in the dense forest live such rare animals as the giant panda as well as hundreds of rare and unique species of plants.

 Any travertine terraces need lots of pure limestone.
 Minshan Mountains are very rich with this rock and the wonder of Huanglong has formed from dissolved Carboniferous and Permian limestone.

 At the height of 3650 m in the valley are located the powerful Zhuanhuachi Springs with a medium output of 96.1 l/s of water.
-In theory this is thermal water because it is per some 5 degrees warmer than the medium annual temperature.
-But… nevertheless, it is quite cold, only some 5° C "warm".
+In theory, this is thermal water because it is some 5 degrees warmer than the medium annual temperature.
+But… nevertheless, it is quite cold, only some 5° C “warm”.